 Self-publishing has become a more and more common means of publishing in recent years.
 Because of the ever-changing nature of the publishing world, people are moving their ideas elsewhere.
-No longer are the big publishing houses the only option.
+The big book publishing companies are no longer the best book publishing companies!

 Self-publishing books are making appearances on bestseller lists across the world.
 Books like Party Girl started out as self-published books before they were bought by big name publishers.

 Self-publishing provides options and levels of control that you can’t have with traditional publishing.
 For one, there’s no rejection letters or deadlines.
 Whenever you think you have a good idea, you just write it.

 Because so many self-publishing firms exist now, it’s important to know some of the best self-publishing companies to work with.